3 Very Reliable Ways to Determine FTP (Including Test-Instructions)

 Takeaways

 What kind of test you use depends on your possibilities as well as your preferences.
 However, if you decide on a method you’re happy with, stick to it.
-Always do the same protocol on the same setup (road or zwift) and stay seated.
+Always do the same protocol on the same setup (road or zwift).
 Same procedure.
-For an FTP Test, a climb or flat doesn’t matter as you pace yourself all-out.
-Choose the option you’re more comfortable with.
+For an FTP Test, a silde uphill might help to squeeze out a few more watts.
+Just choose the option you’re more comfortable with.

 Follow me on Instagram for more Cycling Content.